NartayAikyn/NartayAikyn.github.io/_publications/2024-01-07-fedfslar-few-shot-action.md

 collection: publications
 category: conferences
 permalink: /publication/2024-01-07-fedfslar-few-shot-action
 excerpt: 'This paper proposes FedFSLAR, a federated learning framework for few-shot action recognition that combines 3D-CNN-based spatiotemporal features with meta-learning.
-It addresses the challenges of data scarcity and bias in federated settings and validates the framework\'s effectiveness under non-IID conditions, offering notable advances for FL and FSL in action recognition.'
+It addresses the challenges of data scarcity and bias in federated settings and validates the effectiveness of the framework under non-IID conditions, offering notable advances for FL and FSL in action recognition.'
 date: 2024-01-06
 venue: '2024 IEEE WACV Conference'
 paperurl: 'https://doi.org/10.1109/WACVW60836.2024.00035'